MikeArmando/E-Commerce/README.md

 # Fit & Casual

-Fit & Casual is a online clothing store, where you can view plenty of products with difrent categories.
+Fit & Casual is a online clothing store, build with simplicity in mind while still having a good structure.
+In here you can view plenty of products with difrent categories.

 ## Features